John Creasey: Political career

-As well as being an author, Creasey was a committed Liberal party member though he later became an independent.
+Creasey was a longtime committed Liberal party member though he later became an independent.
 He said that he had been organising Liberal street-corner meetings from the age of 12.
 At the time of the 1945 general election Creasey was Chairman of the local Liberal Association in Bournemouth where his publicity and writing skills were instrumental in helping the Liberals to an atypical second place.
 He was adopted as prospective parliamentary candidate for Bournemouth West in 1946 and appeared on the platform at the 1947 Liberal Assembly, which was held in Bournemouth.

 He fought Bournemouth West in the 1950 general election, coming third.
 He became increasingly unhappy with the party through the 1950s though and disagreed so much with the party's policy concerning the Suez Crisis he resigned his membership.
 However, after the Orpington by-election success of 1962 and impressed with Jo Grimond's leadership of the party he seemed to be reviving his Liberal activity.
 By January 1966 however, he had founded the All Party Alliance, a pressure group which sought to unite the best people from all parties.

 The platform of the All Party Alliance was based on running industry by councils made up of workers, managers, investors and government to avoid industrial action, with a mind to eventually eliminate income tax.

 Creasey fought by-elections as an independent in support of this idea around 1967 at Nuneaton, Brierley Hill and Manchester Gorton.
 He also fought Oldham West during the by-election of June 1968.
 He did well for an independent with the first-past-the-post system, having limited resources and often little time to campaign.

 In Oldham West he beat his old party's candidate into fourth place.
 He could not seem to shed his affection for the Liberal party however, congratulating Birmingham Ladywood by-election victor Wallace Lawler in July 1969 and attending the 1969 party assembly albeit to promote All Party Alliance aims.

 In 1972 he relaunched the All Party Alliance as Evolution to Democracy (Evo).
 Evo merged with Colin Campion's "The Organisation", a Yorkshire-based party which advocated coalition governments based on the proportion of votes cast for each party, to form the "Independent Democratic Alliance", which soon faded after Creasey's death, and its poor performance in the February 1974 general election.

 John Creasey features in the Look At Life film I Protest! where he is seen collecting signatures for a petition to lobby the government to take action against the number of deaths due to road accidents.

 Honours

-He was awarded the Member of the Order of the British Empire (MBE) for services in the United Kingdom's National Savings Movement during World War II.
+Creasey was awarded the Member of the Order of the British Empire (MBE) for services in the United Kingdom's National Savings Movement during World War II.

+Museum

+The Young Gallery in Salisbury holds a collection of books, personal effects, and objects relating to John Creasey as part of its collection.
+This was previously known as the John Creasey Museum, but now comes under the Young & Creasey Gallery Trust.